lambdaclass/concrete/ROADMAP.md

  the minimum teaching path and remedy-oriented diagnostics are usable, before the large proof-automation investment, so external evidence can redirect that investment rather than merely evaluate it afterward.
+ R-0445's focused non-author resource-report session counts as one recorded attempt here.
+It is an early pressure test, not a substitute for recruiting three non-authors or for the alpha requirement that one non-author complete a useful workflow.
  If the external-validation trial finds manual proof authoring too costly, this artifact must also run the exact narrow Task R-0167 synthesis probe selected by the gate, preserve its transcript and review-cost measurements,